cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

 When provided with a wireframe, our implementation should closely match it in appearance and layout.
-For examples,
+For examples, in your implementation
   - In the wireframe, the PAGE TITLE is centered.
   - In the wireframe image, there is a "A SHORT DESCRIPTION" beneath the title.